DashankaNadeeshanDeSilva/ReAct_Agent_with_voice_chat/README.md

 - **Scalable Microservices Architecture:** Ensure each component is independently deployable and maintainable.
 - **Production-Ready Deployment:** Containerized services for cloud deployment and CI/CD integration.

+### Impact:

+Reduce research time and help users to find more contextually and semantically relevant and rich knowledge and content with less efforts compared to manual reading and researching.

 ---

 ## System Architecture